tevang/4D-CHAINS/README.md

 License
 ============

-4D-CHAINS software for protein NMR assignment is a property of **Thomas Evangelidis** and **Konstantinos Tripsianes** and is free for NON-COMMERCIAL USAGE.
+4D-CHAINS software for protein NMR assignment is a property of Masaryk university and the authors are **Thomas Evangelidis** and **Konstantinos Tripsianes**.
 The code is licensed under the Attribution-NonCommercial-NoDerivatives 4.0 International (CC BY- NC-ND 4.0).
 You are free to:

 * Share - copy and redistribute the material in any medium or format.
 * The licensor cannot revoke these freedoms as long as you follow the license terms.